Laravel Route Model Binding Best Practices for Cleaner Code

 This silently breaks binding:

-// Broken - no type hint
+// Broken - no type hint, $post is just the raw URL parameter string

-public function show($quiz)
+public function show($post)

 {